 Deck and Balcony Collapse Lawsuit

-Our attorneys are looking into claims that homeowners’ decks and balconies are collapsing because of potentially faulty installation.
+Our attorneys are looking into claims that homeowners’ decks and balconies are collapsing because of faulty installation.
 Whether it’s because of outright corner-cutting or just negligence, a bad installation could cost you and your family thousands of dollars in repairs, medical bills, and other expenses.

 If you or a loved has been seriously injured by a deck or balcony collapse, you may be able to file a deck collapse lawsuit and recover compensation for the property damage and injuries you suffered.
 Contact us today for a free, no-risk case evaluation.
-For 30 years, our firm has won billions for residential consumers and businesses in individual lawsuits, class actions, and mass torts.
+For over 30 years, our firm has won billions for residential consumers and businesses in individual lawsuits, class actions, and mass torts.

 Why Decks and Balconies Collapse

 Decks and balconies are typically supported by cantilevers — installed into the structure during construction — that protrude to the exterior, or with a ledger (a strong board that fastens to the outside of the building) and vertical supports fastened to the ground.

 Decks and balconies can collapse for a variety of reasons.
 Most commonly, decks fail because of water damage or dry rot in the area where the deck attaches to the structure.
 However, decks or balconies can collapse for many other reasons, as well.
 Among these are:

 - Improper or lack of routine inspection and maintenance

 - Allowing too many people to crowd the deck or balcony

 - Water damage and dry rot in supports